 Now Google has turned its eyes towards mobile applications.
 While they previously upgraded the Google Analytics app, now they stopped the Adsense application for good.

 Here are the reasons Google has discontinued the Adsense mobile app,

 1. Primary Goal to improve Speed:

 Since the evolution of smartphones, Google has noticed that there is a significant issue with speed when users try to load the website on smartphone browsers.

-Google has become aware of this issue way ahead and decided to work on improving the mobile experience.
+Google has realized this issue way ahead and worked on improving the mobile experience.

 One of the successful Google projects is Google Accelerated Mobile Pages.
 The AMP is said to decrease the mobile web pages loading speed up to 90% making it almost instantly.